melexis/sphinx-coverity-extension/README.rst

 Credentials
 ===========

-Python variable *coverity_credentials* should be defined in order to override the default configuration of the coverity plugin.
+Python variable *coverity_credentials* should be defined in order to override the default configuration of the Coverity plugin.

 Example of custom credentials for the plugin: